PAMinerva/LearnDirectX/Tutorials/00-Intro/IntroAndPrerequisites.md

 My goal is to write a new, updated series of tutorials delves deeply into both theory (mathematics, computer graphics, rendering techniques) and practice (API and source code).
 The key to accomplishing this effectively is to prevent readers from becoming bored, intimidated, or discouraged by the extensive amount of information required to master graphics application development.
 Typically, when people start studying computer graphics, they want to see something on their screen as a gratifying reward.
 For this reason, in every tutorial, I will review a different sample and only explain the theory needed to implement it.
 This way, the reader feels like they’re studying to understand the implementation of a specific sample.
 This allows for a gradual and progressive acquisition of new information, building knowledge like a puzzle — each tutorial adds another piece.

 I’m not suggesting that this will be the ultimate resource for learning DirectX.
-In fact, the official Microsoft documentation (see <a href="#DXMS">[1]</a> and <a href="#DXSpec">[2]</a> in the reference list at the end of this tutorial) will always be the most important and fundamental resource to refer to during your studies.
+In fact, the official Microsoft documentation (see {cite}`DirectXGraphicsAndGaming` and {cite}`DirectXSpecs` in the reference list at the end of this tutorial) will always be the most important and fundamental resource to refer to during your studies.
 Here, I will simply try to provide as many details as possible to minimize the number of resources you need to consult.

 Regarding the code samples, instead of reinventing the wheel, we can use the source code already available and maintained by Microsoft in their repositories.
 However, when necessary, I will also write custom samples based on the same framework and coding style.